 Doesn't do

 Address the underlying anxiety.
-When a call is blocked and your parent hears a generic redirect message, she does not receive reassurance — she receives an obstacle.
+When a call is blocked and your loved one hears a generic redirect message, they does not receive reassurance, they receives an obstacle.
 The anxiety that prompted the call is not resolved.
-She may try repeatedly, become more agitated, and the volume can spike when the quiet hours end.
-This approach manages the symptom for you without addressing the cause for her.
+They may try repeatedly, become more agitated, and the volume can spike when the quiet hours end.
+This approach manages the symptom for you without addressing the cause for them.

 Best for